-The program can also be completed as a dual masters degree in counseling psychology and forensic psychology which will prepare graduates to function as effective clinicians in a variety of professional counseling and forensic settings.
-Graduates of the dual masters degree will have developed the skills, knowledge and experience to provide ethical and effective evaluation and therapeutic services in a variety of forensic settings.
-The program establishes an excellent balance between traditional counseling, theory and skills and a specialized understanding of the legal and judicial system.
+An abbreviated, complimentary version of this program can also be completed as an additional concentration within the Counseling Psychology Professional Counseling program.
+The Forensic Psychology concentration will prepare graduates to function as effective clinicians in a variety of professional counseling and forensic settings.
+Graduates of the concentration will have developed the skills, knowledge and experience to provide ethical and effective evaluation and therapeutic services in a variety of forensic settings.
+The program establishes an excellent balance between traditional counseling and a specialized understanding of the legal and judicial systems.